AimedDineChebili/La-Buenorra-Web/README.md

 # La Buenorra 🍔

 **La Buenorra** is a fictional burger restaurant website created as a class project for our English class.
-Built by three friends, it showcases a simple yet attractive design.
+The website was designed and built by me and three friends as part of our assignment.

 ## 🌟 Features